JuliaLang/www.julialang.org/blog/2022/02/10years.md

 ## Michael Savastio [(@ExpandingMan)](https://gitlab.com/ExpandingMan)
 In early 2016 I had recently finished my PhD in high energy physics having worked mostly in C++ during that time.
-I was in my new job as a data scientist and looking for a language, particularly after experiencing the unmitigated disaster that was trying to work with large-scale constrained convex optimization in Python.
+I was in my new job as a data scientist and looking for a language, particularly after experiencing challenges trying to work with large-scale constrained convex optimization in Python.
 There didn't seem to be many good options (there was a lot of hype about Scala at the time).
 I had discovered Julia, a new language focused on scientific and numerical computing.
 The language had some interesting new ideas, particularly multiple dispatch as